coderobe/arch-historical-archive/README.md

     find /srv/archive/packages -mindepth 2 -maxdepth 2 -type d | parallel --bar -j16 ~/upload_pkg_internetarchive.py > result.txt

 The script outputs to stdout any package name it couldn't completely upload.
 This may be due to archive.org load issues or rate limiting.
+It also maintains a database so that you can run it again against all files.
+Files that have already been uploaded will be skipped automatically.

 ## How it works